lukepeng02/Antarctic-Ascent/README.md

 A platforming game based on the quintessential Doodle Jump.

+## Installation
+To install, simply run `pip3 install pygame` on the command line.

 ## Instructions
 Use the left and right arrow keys to move side to side.
 Press the space bar to shoot an icicle.
 Have fun!